meadsteve/meadsteve.github.io/_posts/2023-09-01-typed-python-prefer-sequence-over-list.markdown

 ## Soft immutability (via a type checker)

-Trying to type this code
+If I try and write this code:

 ```python
 def calculate_sum_and_add_ten(items: Sequence[float]):